moeadham/BookPlayer-wiki/URL-scheme.md

 Accepted values for `seconds`:
 * `-2`, sets timer until the end of current chapter
 * `-1`, cancels the timer
+* Any value greater than `0`, sets timer with that time

 ### Example